 Alright, you could do that.
-And truthfully, your personal savings might add up fast enough for you to take somewhat of an early retirement, but don’t expect any sort of work-life balance while working those extra hours.
+And truthfully, your personal savings might add up fast enough for you to take somewhat of an early retirement or even semi-retire, but don’t expect any sort of work-life balance while working those extra hours.

 Here’s the plain truth, if you’re serious about retiring early you need to do more than just get a second job to increase your income.
 Really, reaching your goal of retiring early almost always boils down to careful personal financial planning.
 While it’s not hard in theory, it does take an incredible amount of discipline and commitment.

 If you’re ready for that, then here are the steps you should be taking to retire early: